davep/jsNG/docs/lib/jsNGParser.md

 ## `Line.toPlainText( line )`

-Utility function that takes a line of NG marked up text and converts it to plain text.
+Utility function that takes a line of NG marked-up text and converts it to plain text.
 All attributes are dropped and all text is, where possible, turned into "pure ASCII" text.
 This can be handy if you want to quickly generate some text from the guide.